g2384/Life-In-The-UK/Facts.md

 - The **Eden Project** is located in **Cornwall**, in the south west of England.
 Its biomes, which are like giant greenhouses, house plants from all over the world.
 The Eden Project is also a **charity** which runs environmental and social projects internationally.
 - The **Castle** is a dominant feature of the skyline in **Edinburgh**, Scotland.
 It has a long history, dating back to the early **Middle Ages**.
 It is looked after by **Historic Scotland**, a Scottish government agency.
 - The **Giant’s Causeway**, located on the north-east coast of **Northern Ireland**, is a land formation of columns made from volcanic lava.
 It was formed about **50 million** years ago.
 There are many legends about the Causeway and how it was formed.
-- **Loch Lomond and the Trossachs National Park** covers 720 square miles (1,865 square kilometres) in the west of Scotland.
+- **Loch Lomond and the Trossachs National Park** covers 720 square miles (1,865 square kilometres) in the west of **Scotland**.
 Loch Lomond is the **largest expanse of fresh water** in mainland Britain and probably the best-known part of the park.
 - The **London Eye** is situated on the **southern** bank of the River Thames and is a Ferris wheel that is **443 feet (135 metres)** tall.
 It was originally built as part of the UK’s celebration of the new **millennium** and continues to be an important part of **New Year celebrations**.
 - **Snowdonia** is a national park in **North Wales**.
 It covers an area of 838 square miles (2,170 square kilometres).
 Its most well-known landmark is **Snowdon**, which is the **highest mountain** in Wales.
 - The **Tower of London** was first built by **William the Conqueror** after he became king in **1066**.
 Tours are given by the **Yeoman Warders**, also known as **Beefeaters**, who tell visitors about the building’s history.
 People can also see the **Crown Jewels** there.